ThinkDataEd/curriculum/docs/unit3/lesson15.md

         Each Sensor should be assigned to one Trigger, or colored flag (<span style="color:fuchsia">**Pink**</span> = Sensor A,
         <span style="color:purple">**Purple**</span> = Sensor B, <span style="color:green">**Green**</span> = no sensor assigned to it).
 When the Sensors see their
-        assigned Trigger, they send a signal to the Collector (see below) telling him or her to collect data about from another student in the class.
+        assigned Trigger, they send a signal to the Collector (see below) telling him or her to collect data from another student in the class.
 The Sensors are basically gobetweens for the Triggers and the Collector.

     100. Group 3 – Collector (1 student)